 Sometimes, other tests are done to check the blood supply to your leg.

 Nonsurgical treatment options for distal femur fractures include:

 - Skeletal traction.
 Skeletal traction is a pulley system of weights and counterweights that holds the broken pieces of bone together.
 A pin is placed in a bone to position the leg.

 - Casting and bracing.
 Casts and braces hold the bones in place while they heal.
 In many cases of distal femur fracture, however, a cast or brace cannot correctly line up the bone pieces because shortened muscles pull the pieces out of place.
 Only fractures that are limited to two parts and are stable and well aligned can be treated with a brace.
-Casts and braces can also be uncomfortable.

-Patients with distal femoral fractures of all ages do best when they can be up and moving soon after treatment (such as moving from a bed to a chair, and walking).
+Patients of all ages with distal femoral fractures do best when they can be up and moving soon after treatment (such as moving from a bed to a chair, and walking).
 Treatment that allows early motion of the knee lessens the risk of knee stiffness, and prevents problems caused by extended bed rest, such as bed sores and blood clots.

 Because traction, casting, and bracing do not allow for early knee movement, they are used less often than surgical treatments.
 Your doctor will talk with you about the best treatment option for you and your injury.

 Because of newer techniques and special materials, the results of surgical treatment are good, even in older patients who have poor bone quality.

 Timing of surgery.
 Most distal femur fractures are not operated on right away — unless the skin around the fracture has been broken by the fractured bones (open fracture).
 Open fractures expose the fracture site to the environment and, therefore, carry an increased risk of infection.
 In this situation, surgery is typically performed more urgently.